-Name of Public Entity Mandate Outcomes Companies and Intellectual Property Commission (CIPC) Companies and Intellectual Property Commission a member of the dti group Companies Act, 2008 (Act No. 71 of 2008), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress Export Credit Insurance Corporation (ECIC) Export Credit and Foreign Investments Insurance Act, 1957 (Act No. 78 of 1957) Promote the growth of exports in the economy as a generator of jobs and contributor to GDP growth National Consumer Commission (NCC) Consumer Protection Act, 2008 (Act No.68 of 2008) Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Consumer Tribunal (NCT) National Credit Act, 2005 (Act No. 34 of 2005), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress Companies Tribunal (CT) Companies Tribunal Companies Tribunal a menter of the der group Companies Act, 2008 (Act No. 71 of 2008), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Credit Regulator (NCR) National Credit Regulator National Credit Act, 2005 (Act No. 34 of 2005), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Empowerment Fund (NEF) National Empowerment Fund Act, 1995 (Act No. 105 of 1995) Increased and enhanced instruments for spatial development of targeted regions and economic transformation
+Name of Public Entity Mandate Outcomes Companies and Intellectual Property Commission (CIPC) Companies and Intellectua Property Commission a member of the dt group Companies Act, 2008 (Act No. 71 of 2008), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress Export Credit Insurance Corporation (ECIC) Export Credit and Foreign Investments Insurance Act, 1957 (Act No. 78 of 1957) Promote the growth of exports in the economy as a generator of jobs and contributor to GDP growth National Consumer Commission (NCC) Consumer Protection Act, 2008 (Act No.68 of 2008) Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Consumer Tribunal (NCT) National Credit Act, 2005 (Act No. 34 of 2005), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress Companies Tribunal (CT) Companies Iribunal A success of Observation Companies Act, 2008 (Act No. 71 of 2008), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Credit Regulator (NCR) National Credit Regulator National Credit Act, 2005 (Act No. 34 of 2005), as amended Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Empowerment Fund (NEF) National Empowerment Fund Act, 1995 (Act No. 105 of 1995) Increased and enhanced instruments for spatial development of targeted regions and economic transformation

-Name of Public Entity Mandate Outcomes NATIONAL EMPOWERMENT FUND Growing Black Economic Participation National Gambling Board (NGB) National Gambling Board South Africa 1 mentions of the 4th group National Gambling Act, 2004 (Act No. 7 of 2004) Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Lotteries Commission (NLC) NATIONAL LOTTERIES COMMISSION a member of the dti group National Lotteries Act, 1997 (Act No. 57 of 1997) Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Metrology Institute of South Africa (NMISA) National Metrology Institute of South Africa National Metrology Institute of South Africa Your Measure of Excellence Measurement Units and Measurement Standards Act, 2006 (Act No. 18 of 2006) Increased industrialisation through the development of Master Plans in national priority sectors National Regulator for Compulsory Specifications (NRCS) National Regulator for Compulsory Specifications Act, 2008 (Act No. 5 of 2008) Increased industrialisation through the development of Master Plans in national priority sectors South African Bureau of Standards (SABS) Standards Act, 2008 (Act No. 8 of 2008) Increased industrialisation through the development of Master Plans in national priority sectors South African National Accreditation System (SANAS) Sanas South African National Accreditation System Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act, 2006 (Act No. 19 of 2006) Increased industrialisation through the development of Master Plans in national priority sectors Competition Commission competition commission south africa Competition Act, 1998 (Act No. 89 of 1998) It investigates mergers and/ or anti-competitive conduct and reflects its findings to the Competition Tribunal for a decision
+Name of Public Entity Mandate Outcomes NATIONAL EMPOWERMENT FUND National Gambling Board (NGB) National Gambling Board South Africa National Gambling Act, 2004 (Act No. 7 of 2004) Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Lotteries Commission (NLC) NATIONAL LOTTERIES COMMISSION a member of the dti group National Lotteries Act, 1997 (Act No. 57 of 1997) Improved regulatory environment conducive for consumers and companies as well as providing access to redress National Metrology Institute of South Africa (NMISA) National Metrology Institute of South Africa (NMISA) Your Measure of Excellence Measurement Units and Measurement Standards Act, 2006 (Act No. 18 of 2006) Increased industrialisation through the development of Master Plans in national priority sectors National Regulator for Compulsory Specifications (NRCS) National Regulator for Compulsory Specifications Act, 2008 (Act No. 5 of 2008) Increased industrialisation through the development of Master Plans in national priority sectors South African Bureau of Standards (SABS) Standards Act, 2008 (Act No. 8 of 2008) Increased industrialisation through the development of Master Plans in national priority sectors South African National Accreditation System (SANAS) Sanas South African National Accreditation System Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act, 2006 (Act No. 19 of 2006) Increased industrialisation through the development of Master Plans in national priority sectors Competition Commission competition commission south atrice Competition Act, 1998 (Act No. 89 of 1998) It investigates mergers and/ or anti-competitive conduct and reflects its findings to the Competition Tribunal for a decision